Price-hike gives me sleepless nights: PM

 "Unfortunately people are in trouble and they don't even have patience.
 There are two ways to get a house out of debt.
 The first is to increase income and the second is to reduce expenses.
 We are running the government with loans.
 If you take a microphone, they will react.
 If the debtor fixes the house, the family will go through trouble.

-He said the meetings between Gen Bajwa and opposition were govt's mistake.
+He said the meetings between Gen Bajwa and opposition were government's mistake.

 Imran said price hike gave him sleepless nights.